2adapt/template-general/README.md

 		- verify: `ls -l /etc/postgresql; sudo systemctl status postgresql;`
 	- pnpm (?): https://pnpm.io/installation#on-posix-systems
 		- DEPRECATED! pnpm is now available via nix, using the `corepack` nix package
-    - the `2adapt` group is created and users in that group can manage the `/opt/2adapt` directory
+    - the `2adapt` group is created; users in that group can manage the `/opt/2adapt` directory
       - verify: `ls -l /opt;` (we should see `drwxrwsr-x 2 root 2adapt 12:34 2adapt2`)